Frenchy and the Punk

-Frenchy and the Punk are a Euro-American Acoustic Alternative post-punk cabaret duo based in New York City.
+Frenchy and the Punk are a Dark Alternative post-punk duo based in New York City.
 They were listed in the top 25 duos in May 2012 by Yahoo Music Blog's List of the Day.
 Punk guitarist Scott Helland, originally from the bands Deep Wound and Outpatients, formed Frenchy and the Punk with singer Samantha Stephenson in 2005.
 The group was originally called The Gypsy Nomads.
 They adopted their nickname Frenchy and the Punk prior to their first European tour in 2011.